aselshall/pr/hw/meeting0.md

 ## [Preparing for the kickoff meeting](https://aselshall.github.io/pr/hw/meeting0)

 ### Meeting purpose
-- Revisit your progress in EGN 6457 Research Methods, ensure readiness for EGN 6941 Project, and plan ahead for the rest of the semester
+- Revisit your progress in EGN 6457 Research Methods, ensure readiness for EGN 6941 Project, and plan logistics for the rest of the semester

 ### Meeting agenda
 - Review the course syllabus: [Link](https://aselshall.github.io/pr/#participation)